ozh/cadrephoto/README.md

 - It checks at regular intervals for new emails on a given email account
 - When a new email with a photo arrives, the photo is displayed on the screen
 - Email sender and photo frame owner receive an email notification
-- Only the most recent photos are kept, making things ephemeral and an incentive to send newer pics more often ;)
+- Only the most recent photos are kept, making things ephemeral and an incentive to send newer pics ;)
 - Everything is fully configurable via a simple configuration file

 The buttons on the frame are used to perform various actions: